 When to Start Planning A Wedding After Engagement?

-When to start planning a wedding?
 Most people say you should start making plans for your wedding a year before the big day.
 But if you only want to have a short engagement, plans can be made much faster.
 On average, 13 months after the couple’s engagement is enough time to complete a successful wedding planning checklist.
 If you just got engaged, it may be extremely tempting to start planning your wedding right away.

 The engaged couple would indeed love to enjoy the “just engaged” feeling but depending upon the time gap between the engagement and the wedding, one can decide when to start planning their wedding.
 Let us look at it in this article: depending on the availability of time since your engagement, when would be an appropriate time for you to start making wedding plans?